Pine Mountain Settlement School

 It is the belief of the creators of this digital archive that in the near future archives and community collections will need to look toward a broader spectrum of use and definition.
 Reaching marginalized communities is a noble desire, but without a doubt, some collections will also be used for nefarious purposes.
 As a nation, a joined world, we are all of us the “Scholar,” the information gatherer, the interpreter, and we all need to guard our identity through responsible research and curation of our shared collections.
 At Pine Mountain Settlement we try to be good stewards and encourage the use of the PMSS archive ON SITE where its full scope may be realized and where the purpose of the archive may be fully realized and respected.

 On a basic level, most of us want to know who our ancestors were as part of our own identity and possibly destiny.
 We want to explore gender bias, cultural diversity, morals and the multiple mentalities that make us tick or make us sick.
-At Pine Mountain Settlement and in the surrounding community we want to evaluate our past practice against our current practice to determine if we are doing our best to sustain, organize and retain our workers and serve our community.
+At Pine Mountain Settlement and in the surrounding community we want to evaluate our past practice against our current practice to determine if we are doing our best to sustain, organize and retain our workers and serve and reflect our community.
 We want to maintain our mission consistent with ideals that move us responsibly forward.
 Archives and collections gather the past but they are also roadmaps pointing us to our future.
-As archivists, librarians, and collection managers, we are charged with processing the future as much as processing the past.
-We can only do a good job if we are in partnership with the entity that creates social memory — the community of interest.
-We are in a land of contested borders AND contested information, we, the editors, attempt to understand and to move in this effort with caution and concern and love.
+As archivists, librarians, and collection managers, we are charged with processing the PAST and the FUTURE.
+We can only do a good job if we are in partnership with the entity that creates social memory — the communities of interest.
+In a land of contested borders AND contested information, we, the editors, attempt to understand and to move in this effort with caution and concern and love.

 “It has never been the archivist’s responsibility to provide a descriptive finding aid that is responsive to all the questions of all of their users all of the time.”